 the business.

 As a retailer, it is leverage if you have an engaged audience and a logical adjacent category you do not yet serve.
-A brand with a loyal customer base can extend its catalog into complementary products, raise average order value, and test new categories with zero inventory risk.
-The bundling feature makes this sharper, letting you build kits that increase order value without holding a thing.
-In both cases the key is fit: the products have to make sense next to what you already sell, or the customer experience suffers.
-Whether it earns a place comes down to the same discipline as any channel call, which I lay out in channel mix strategy for 2026.
+A brand with a loyal customer base can extend into complementary products, raise average order value, and test new categories with zero inventory risk.
+The 2026 bundling feature sharpens this: you can build kits from multiple suppliers and sell them as a single higher-value item, which lifts order value without holding any stock.
+In both cases, fit is the deciding factor.
+The products have to belong next to what you already sell, or the customer experience suffers and the sales disappoint anyway.

 When Collective earns your attention